iwasahighwayman/my-elusive-whale/README.md

 I still felt pretty good about my little odyssey: the two solar cell Li-Ion batteries are about the size of two "C" cell batteries.
 Had I simply used three sets of three "AA" batteries over 18 months, that would have been 9 x 18 or over 160 "AA" batteries taken to the town yard for disposal.

 BTW, I neglected to mention early-on: rechargeable "AA" batteries do not have nearly the milliamp-hour capacity of a normal alkaline battery.
-By my calculations, would have needed three sets of nine rechargeable, plus the actual charging unit.
+By my calculations, I would have needed three sets of nine rechargeable, plus the actual charging unit.
 My calculations showed that every 2nd or at most 3rd evening, I would need to swap out nine depleted rechargeable "AA" batteries for freshly charged ones.
 That would grow old quickly.

 Spring was moving towards summer, the days were getting longer, and the absence of evening illumination to chase away the drearies was less of a concern.